Categorizing barriers into one of three buckets–excuses, challenges, and real–can help you remove them by applying an appropriate strategy.

 Today I’d like to share a strategy I learned about removing barriers*.

-I’ll use three, real-life scenarios* to illustrate the different ways to categorize barriers, which can help you decide how best to remove them (whenever possible).
+I’ll use three, real-life scenarios to illustrate the different ways to categorize barriers, which can help you decide how best to remove them (whenever possible).
 All three of these scenarios happened to me personally in the last week!

 Scenario 1: Yoga Class in a Construction Zone